CHAPTER Saf-C 6100 SAFE BOATER EDUCATION

 Saf-C 6102.03 “Department” means the New Hampshire department of safety.

-Saf-C 6102.04 “Director” means the director of the division of safety services.
+Saf-C 6102.04 “Director” means the director of the division of state police.

-Saf-C 6102.05 “Division” means the division of safety services of the New Hampshire department of safety.
+Saf-C 6102.05 “Division” means the division of state police of the New Hampshire department of safety.

 Saf-C 6102.06 “National Association of State Boating Law Administrators (NASBLA)” means an association representing the boating authorities of the 50 states and US territories.